 Five Ways AI Can Help with EasyLanguage

-- Explaining code line by line: AI excels at breaking down existing code into understandable chunks, explaining each step in progressively simpler terms until you grasp the concepts.
+- Explaining code line by line: In my testing, AI excels at breaking down existing code into understandable chunks, explaining each step in progressively simpler terms until you grasp the concepts.

-- Debugging, improving, or commenting code: AI can identify errors, suggest improvements, and add explanatory comments to make code more readable and shareable.
+- Debugging, improving, or commenting code: I’ve used AI to identify errors, suggest improvements, and add explanatory comments to make code more readable and shareable.

-- Converting other code to EasyLanguage: Though less tested, AI shows promise in converting indicators from different languages like PineScript to EasyLanguage and vice versa.
+- Converting other code to EasyLanguage: I’ve had mixed but promising results converting indicators from different languages like PineScript to EasyLanguage and vice versa.

 - Customizing existing code: For ‘Better’ indicator subscribers with access to open the code, AI can help modify and customize the existing indicators without requiring deep programming knowledge.

-- Generating fresh code for indicators or systems: Perhaps most impressive, AI can create new indicators based on conceptual descriptions.
+- Generating fresh code for indicators or systems: The most impressive use I’ve found: AI can create new indicators based on conceptual descriptions.

-To test Claude’s capabilities, we requested an indicator that would calculate the average volume traded for each hour of the trading day, from the first bar to the current one, displayed as a histogram.
+To test Claude’s capabilities, I requested an indicator that calculates the average volume traded for each hour of the trading day, from the first bar to the current one, and displays it as a histogram.

 Claude generated the initial code quickly, though it required a few iterations to perfect: